armijnhemel/py3buddy/README.md

 * py3buddyearthquakedbus.py -- demo code (monitoring a Twitter channel with earthquake information and shake whenever the earth shakes).
-Communicates over DBus with the iBuddy..
+Communicates over DBus with the iBuddy.
 Needs the Python Twitter bindings (python3-twitter package on Fedora).

 * py3buddypidgin.py -- demo code to process some smileys from Pidgin using